schnetzlerjoe/polymarket-rs-client/README.md

 ```

-For representing order amounts and sizes, the client uses `rust-decimal` crate.
-It is recommmended to install this crate as well.
+For representing order amounts and sizes, the client uses the `rust-decimal` crate.
+It is recommended to install this crate as well.

 ```sh
 cargo add rust-decimal